 - What are the risks? what are the strategies to mitigate those risks?

 - How are you going to validate your outcomes?

 At the end of your seminar (after 2-3 months), you will give seminar presentation of your thesis proposal.
 This includes:

 - A detailed plan on how to achieve the goals, and how to mitigate the risks

-NOTE: This talk must last 20-30 minutes, with an additional 15 minutes for questions and discussion.
+NOTE: The duration of this talk is 20-30 minutes, with an additional 15 minutes for questions and discussion.
 This talk will represent 50% of the seminar grade.

-In addition, you have to write a document presenting your thesis proposal.
+In addition, you will write a document presenting your thesis proposal.
 You can use this document later as a first version of the introduction and related work chapter of your future thesis.
 To help you structure this document, you can use the thesis template provided below.

 - The introduction section includes the motivation, context, challenges, goal, expected contribution and originality or your work

 - The related work section presents the related scientific work and must include a discussion of how your work is different and how it extends the literature